stephanemora/azure-docs.fr-fr/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-networking.md

     --lb mylb \
     --backend-pool-name mybackendpool
 ```
+    >[!NOTE]
+    >After the scale set has been created, the backend port cannot be modified for a load balancing rule used by a health probe of the load balancer.
+To change the port, you can remove the health probe by updating the Azure virtual machine scale set, update the port and then configure the health probe again.

 ## <a name="create-a-scale-set-that-references-an-application-gateway"></a>Créer un groupe identique qui fait référence à une passerelle d’application
 Pour créer un groupe identique qui utilise une passerelle d’application, référencez le pool d’adresses principal de la passerelle d’application dans la section ipConfigurations de votre groupe identique, comme dans cette configuration de modèle ARM :